thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 # Challenge

-Having the control of the repository is one thing but I discovered that making a new Maven release of a library is a process in itself (and you have to store passwords, tokens and GPG key somewhere...).
+Having the control of the repository is one thing but I discovered that making a new Maven release of a library is a process in itself (and you have to store passwords, tokens and a GPG key somewhere...).
 I didn't want to remember this process, nor to repeat it manually several times.
 So I tried to automate it.

 Like many code hosting platforms, Bitbucket has its own integrated CI/CD feature called [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines).
 For example, it is quite useful to create one pipeline to run and test your application.